NiclasvanEyk/niclasve.me/src/content/blog/auto-dark-mode-for-fish-shell.md

 <details>
   <summary>Bonus: Automate changing your terminal color scheme</summary>

-  If you are not using one of the previously mentioned terminals that can sync their color scheme, you might want to use Dark Mode Daemon to sync.
+  If you are not using one of the previously mentioned terminals that can sync their color scheme, you might want to utilize Dark Mode Daemon.
   This is what I have done to have my terminal, Kitty, to sync its color scheme with the operation system one.

   ```bash